 - New York State STD/HIV Prevention Training Center

 - New York City STD/HIV Prevention Training Center

 - Sylvie Ratelle STD/HIV Training Center of New England

 - Johns Hopkins Medicine STD/HIV Prevention Training Center

 Resources/Networks For Health Educators in New England

 This is a group of Health Educators from various colleges across New England that meets to share ideas, methods and strategies that work on their campuses.
 This group meets 2-3 times an academic year.
 There is also a NEHEN list serve that is utilized throughout the year to exchange ideas, gather information and share resources.
 For New England Health Educators to subscribe to the listserve, please email Joleen Nevers with your name, email address and your institution name in New England.

 - Five College Area Health Educators

 While the official Five College area colleges are Amherst College, Mt.
 Holyoke, Hampshire, Smith and UMass, meetings are open to anyone in college health.
 Western New England College, Springfield College, Holyoke Community College, and Mass College of Liberal Arts also have representation at the meetings.
 The four committees are Alcohol and Other Drugs, Sexuality, Eating Disorders, and SAPIC (Sexual Assault prevention and intervention).
-For further information about these meetings please contact Denise McGoldrick or Karen Jacobus.
+For further information about these meetings please contact Karen Jacobus.